civilservicelgbt/civilservicelgbt.github.io/_topics/wales.md

 # Adding or removing a '#' in front of a line will toggle that information off and on from being processed.

 layout: topic
-title: "LGBT History Month"
+title: "Wales"
-excerpt: "LGBT History Month is an annual event celebrating the lives of LGBT+ people."
+excerpt: "All our latest information and events for Wales."
-category: lgbt-history-month
+category: wales
 # image: ""
-permalink: /topic/lgbt-history-month
+permalink: /topic/wales
 # redirect_from:
 # -
 # redirect_to: